Today we are joined by Paul Hensler

-Baseball's Radical Transformation in the Late Sixties
+, author of the book The New Boys of Summer: Baseball's Radical Transformation in the Late Sixties

-Rowman and Littlefield 2017
+(Rowman and Littlefield, 2017

 .
 Hensler, who owns a masters degree in history, examines the issues that were percolating not only in Major League Baseball as the 1960s drew to a close, but also the political, social and cultural upheaval caused by the Vietnam War, the Civil Rights movement and the baby boomers who were coming of age.
 Baseball was on the verge of expansion, was dealing with an ineffective commissioner and was in the early stages of a labor movement that would radically change the game.
 American society and culture were in flux, Hensler writes, and armed with meticulous research and a wealth of sources, he presents a view of baseball history that has been overlooked.
 From the "Year of the Pitcher" to the "Amazin' Mets," Hensler takes the reader through one of the most turbulent years in American history.
 It was a line of demarcation for baseball, too, and Hensler provides a refreshing narrative.

 Bob D'Angelo earned his bachelors degree in journalism from the University of Florida and spent more than three decades as a sportswriter and sports copy editor, including 28 years on the sports copy desk at The Tampa (Fla.)
 Tribune.
 He can be reached at email@example.com.
 For more information, visit Bob D'Angelo's Books and Blogs.